OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

 public void joinRoom() {
     Map<String, String> joinRoomParams = new HashMap<>();

-    // Setting the joinRoom parameters
+    // Set the joinRoom parameters
     joinRoomParams.put(JsonConstants.METADATA, "{\"clientData\": \"" + this.session.getLocalParticipant().getParticipantName() + "\"}");
     joinRoomParams.put("secret", "");
     joinRoomParams.put("session", this.session.getId());
     joinRoomParams.put("platform", "Android " + android.os.Build.VERSION.SDK_INT);
     joinRoomParams.put("token", this.session.getToken());

-    //Sending JSON through websocket specifying 'joinRoom' method. this.ID_JOINROOM.set(this.sendJson(JsonConstants.JOINROOM_METHOD, joinRoomParams));
+    // Send JSON through WebSocket specifying 'joinRoom' method. this.ID_JOINROOM.set(this.sendJson(JsonConstants.JOINROOM_METHOD, joinRoomParams));
 }
 ```

 As response we will receive an object with all the existing participants in the session and all the published streams.
-We first process them as explained in events `participantJoined` and `participantPublished` in previous section [Listening to OpenVidu Server events](#listening-to-openvidu-server-events).
+We first process them as explained in events `participantJoined` and `participantPublished` in previous section [Listening to OpenVidu events](#listening-to-openvidu-events).
 And we must publish our own camera by initializing our local PeerConnection and MediaStream and calling `publishVideo` RPC method (see next point).<br><br>

 ##### Publishing the camera with `publishVideo` method

-We need to send a JSON-RPC message through the websocket with the required params as shown below:
+We need to send a JSON-RPC message through the WebSocket with the required params as shown below:

 <p style="text-align: center; font-weight: bold; margin-bottom: -9px; margin-top: 13px; font-size: 12px; word-break: break-word"><a href="https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-android/app/src/main/java/io/openvidu/openvidu_android/websocket/CustomWebSocket.java" target="_blank">src/main/java/io/openvidu/openvidu_android/openvidu/CustomWebSocket.java</a></p>